ansible/community-docs/steering_committee_guidelines.rst

 The process of the election consist of the following steps:

--  Interested members who wouldn’t mind to be a chairman will inform a person responsible for arranging the election about that.
+-  Interested members who wouldn’t mind to be a chairperson will inform a person responsible for arranging the election about that.
 -  Conduct impersonalized voting somewhere.
 -  Announcement the result internally.